zeek/zeek-docs/script-reference/statements.rst

   the scheduled event may be dispatched upon processing the first network packet since that will update network-time from zero to the time associated with capturing that packet.
-A typical workaround is to ignore the first time such an event is dispatched and simply re-schedule it.
+A typical workaround is to ignore the first time such an event is dispatched and simply re-schedule it or to instead schedule the first event from within the :zeek:see:`network_time_init` event.

 .. zeek:keyword:: switch